-Agency or Authority Type of Notification /Timing Legislation/ Guidance Reporting Requirements Responsible Person/Group Forms discharge (where there is potential for significant impact or public interest) to environment of Schedule 1 material Stakeholders (inclu iding relevant persons) First Nations groups or Registered Native Title Bodies Corporate (RNTBC) (as requested through the consultation process) Verbal phone call notification - Verbal phone call within 12 hours of incident being identified.
+Agency or Authority Type of Notification /Timing Legislation/ Guidance Reporting Requirements Responsible Person/Group Forms Environmental Protection (Unauthorised Discharge) Regulations: Unauthorised discharge (where there is potential for significant impact or public interest) to environment of Schedule 1 material Others First Nations groups or Registered Native Title Bodies Corporate (RNTBC) Verbal phone call notification - Verbal phone call within 12 hours of incident being identified.
 Follow up with email outlining details of incident.
 Not applicable All spills heading towards relevant parties' interests Notification by Planning Section Chief (or delegate) Not applicable WAFIC and WA commercial fisheries Phone call within 24 hours of incident being identified with potential impact to the WA commercial fisheries.
 Follow up with email where available.
 As per consultation with WAFIC Should impact be expected to WA commercial fisheries Notification by Planning Section Chief (or delegate) Santos' list of WA commercial fisheries for this activity

-^{1.} For clarity and consistency across Santos regulatory reporting requirements, Santos will meet the requirement of reporting a marine oil pollution incident by reporting oil spills assessed to have an environmental consequence of moderate or higher in accordance with Santos' environmental impact and risk assessment process outlined in Section 5 of the EP.
+1. For clarity and consistency across Santos regulatory reporting requirements, Santos will meet the requirement of reporting a marine oil pollution incident by reporting oil spills assessed to have an environmental consequence of moderate or higher in accordance with Santos' environmental impact and risk assessment process outlined in Section 5 of the EP.

-^{2.} Santos reporting requirements only listed.
+2. Santos reporting requirements only listed.
 For oil spills from vessels, Vessel Masters also have obligations to report spills from their vessels to AMSA Rescue Coordination Centre (RCC) and, in State waters, WA DoT MEER.